-If there is anything that requires your constant attention in ecommerce, it’s inventory management.
-But no matter how much time you spend watching your inventory, from time to time, there will still be slow-moving products and excess inventory that you need to liquidate.
-It’s just the nature of retail sales.
+If there’s anything that requires your constant attention in ecommerce, it’s inventory management.
+But no matter how closely you watch your inventory, from time to time, there will be slow-moving products and excess inventory that you need to get rid of.
+Especially at this time of the year, when there’s likely some leftover holiday products.
+This is just the nature of retail.
 How you choose to handle it though, can make the difference between products gathering dust on shelves and a healthy bottom line.

-The key is to not hang onto products that aren’t selling.
+The key is to let go of products that aren’t selling.
 You have capital tied up in every product, so you need to figure out how to turn excess inventory into cash.
-Holding onto stale or excess inventory is costing you money, and cash flow is the life blood of your business.
+Holding onto stale or excess inventory is costing you money, and cash flow is the lifeblood of your business.

-There are a three killer strategies to get some value out of your excess inventory: sell it, remarket it, or bundle it.
+There are three killer strategies to get some value out of your excess inventory: sell it, remarket it, or bundle it.

 Nine times out of ten, your best option is to sell your old and excess inventory.
-But if it were that easy to sell it, it wouldn’t be excess.
+But if the products were that easy to sell, you wouldn’t be reading this article.
 So, it’s time to talk strategy.
 Consider selling your products at deep discounts, 35-70%.
 Yes, it’ll likely eat into your margin, but you need to move these products off your shelves.
 There are many sale options you can run to convert your excess inventory.
 Here are four to consider:

 1. Clearance Sale

 2. Flash Sale

-There’s a psychological factor at play when there is a sense of urgency for customers to buy.
-Sometimes having a limited time offer on products is an incentive for shoppers to make purchases.
-A flash sale does just that.
+There’s a psychological factor at play when a sense of urgency is created.
+Businesses utilize this little nudge to help customers into a purchase decision.
+Having a limited-time offer on products is an incentive for shoppers, and a flash sale does just that.

 3. Specific-Items Sale

 Sometimes you have to narrow the focus of a sale.
-Creating a sale that is aimed at a specific product, type of shopper, or need may yield the results you are looking for.
-Personalized emails to specific customers are the way to go for this type of sale.
+Creating a sale that’s aimed at a specific product, type of shopper, or need may yield the results you’re looking for.
+Personalizing emails is the best way to inform and persuade customers to participate.

 4. Seasonal Sales